flybot-sg/lasagna-pull/README.md

 ### Join pattern

-A join pattern is map which keys are patterns, and the values also are patterns.
+A join pattern is map contains one key query to one value query.
 It results a map with the keys are the keys of key patterns, and values are value patterns.

 ```clojure
 (pull {:a {:b 4 :c 5}} {:a :b}) ;=> {:a {:b 4}}